knpuniversity/php-beginner-series/knpu/episode2/redirecting.rst

 we have a lot of duplicate "Fidos" in our file!
 Each time I refreshed, the form resubmitted and added my pet *again*.
 Bad dog!

-In the real world, we don't want users to be able to be able to create duplicate records accidentally or so easily.
+In the real world, we don't want users to be able to create duplicate records accidentally or so easily.
 And that's why you should redirect the user to a different page after handling a form submit.